mdn/content/files/en-us/learn/css/building_blocks/values_tasks/index.md

 ## Values and units 1

 In this task, the first list item has been given a background color using hex color codes.
-Your task is to complete the CSS using the same color in different formats, plus a final list item where you should make the background semi-opaque:
+Your task is to complete the CSS using the same color in different formats, plus a final list item where you should make the background semi-opaque.

 - The second list item should use RGB color.
 - The third should use HSL color.